5 Locals’ Secrets (Plus 1 Bonus Fact) About the Myrtle Beach Area

 South Carolina’s official state dance is the Shag — and free lessons are available at Fat Harold’s Beach Club.
 Created in the 1940s on the Carolina coast, the swing-dance variation (and descendant of the Carolina Jitterbug) is typically performed to a soundtrack of Carolina beach music and is now recognized in competitions worldwide as a dance category.
 Hit the dance floor at Fat Harold’s on Tuesday nights at 7 p.m. to get your free instruction.

 Myrtle Beach is home to the 70-person Carolina Master Chorale community choir.
 Celebrating its 36th anniversary this year, the chorale’s 2018-2019 season will feature four subscription programs, most of which are performed in various locations around Myrtle Beach.

 Bonus fact: At the L.W.
 Paul Living History Farm, visitors can experience what life was like on an area farm in the early 20th century.
 Consisting of 17 acres in Conway, the working farm gives guests an up-close look at activities typical of a traditional family farm of the era, such as planting crops with mule-drawn equipment, preparing livestock for the dinner table, harvesting crops with handheld tools and using an early washing machine.

-One thing that both Grand Strand locals and regular visitors to the area know — a stay at Caribbean Resort & Villas on the Myrtle Beach oceanfront is filled with fun, no matter when you visit.
+One thing that both Grand Strand locals and regular visitors to the area know — a stay at Paradise Resort on the Myrtle Beach oceanfront is filled with fun, no matter when you visit.
 Book your Grand Strand getaway today — and get ready to enjoy the Myrtle Beach area like a local!